ansible/community-docs/integration_tests_quick_start_guide.rst

 The option is boolean.
 If set to ``yes``, it adds an additional attribute to a database user.

 We cloned the collection repository to the ``~/ansible_collections/community/postgresql`` directory and :ref:`prepared our environment<Prepare-local-environment>`.
-Being there, we run ``ansible-test integration --list-targets`` and it shows a target called ``postgresql_user``.
-It means that we already have tests for the module.
+From the collection's root directory, we run ``ansible-test integration --list-targets`` and it shows a target called ``postgresql_user``.
+Therefore, we already have some tests for the module.

 First, we look into ``tests/integration/targets/<target_name>/tasks/main.yml``.
 In case of the ``community.postgresql``, it imports other files from the ``tasks`` directory.
 We looked through the files - ``postgresql_user_general.yml`` looks like an appropriate one to add our tests.